WARNING: Some Baby Formulas May Cause Deadly NEC in Infants

 Recently, baby formula brands Similac and Enfamil have captured headlines for all the wrong reasons.
 Both brands are being accused of failing to warn consumers and doctors of the risk of necrotizing enterocolitis (NEC) in infants who consumed their baby formulas.

-Parents of sick, suffering, and deceased infants are filing lawsuits against the makers of Similac and Enfamil, but in some cases justice has come too late.
-Knowing the signs of NEC can ensure a long life for your baby instead of life-long complications, overwhelming medical expenses, or even the loss of your child.
+Parents of sick, suffering, and deceased infants are filing lawsuits against the makers of Similac and Enfamil, but in some cases, justice has come too late.
+Knowing the NEC symptoms to look for can help ensure a better life for your baby instead of life-long complications, overwhelming medical expenses, or even the loss of your child.

-If something is described as “necrotizing”, it refers to that thing’s ability or tendency to kill living tissue.
+If something is described as “necrotizing,” it refers to the ability or tendency to kill living tissue.
 “Enterocolitis” is a condition where inflammation happens in parts of the digestive system, like the intestines and colon.

-The combination of these concepts creates a dangerous medical condition known as necrotizing enterocolitis, which can lead to holes in the intestines.
-This creates an opportunity for dangerous bacteria to enter the stomach or blood via the hole, manifesting in gastrointestinal infections.
+The combination of these concepts creates a dangerous medical condition known as necrotizing enterocolitis, which can lead to damage and holes in the intestines.
+This creates an opportunity for dangerous bacteria to enter the stomach or blood via the damage, causing gastrointestinal infections.

-Serious infections, especially in vulnerable populations, can prove destructive through their symptoms alone; fevers can lead to brain damage, necrosis can compromise organ function, and present a risk to others in close proximity.
+Serious infections, especially in vulnerable people, can prove destructive through their symptoms alone.
+Fevers can lead to brain damage, necrosis can compromise organ function, and contagious infections can present a risk to others in close proximity.

 Unfortunately, NEC often preys on the most vulnerable infants: those who are born prematurely or underweight.
-For the U.S. alone, that translates to 9,000 in 480,000 premature babies each year.
-The logic is that smaller and pre-term babies haven't had the chance to develop a more substantial intestinal lining to protect themselves.
+In the U.S. alone, out of approximately 480,000 premature babies per year, 9,000 premature babies are affected by NEC annually.
+This is usually because smaller and pre-term babies haven't had the chance to develop a more substantial intestinal lining to protect themselves.
 Birth-related trauma and existing infections can also contribute to the likelihood of developing NEC.

 When Are Infants at Risk for NEC?